Island of Reissner-Nordstr$\mathbf{\ddot{o}}$m anti-de Sitter black holes in the large $d$ limit: The entanglement entropy in non-extremal large RN-AdS black hole

 \subsection{Without island}

 There are two points $b_{\pm}$ corresponding to the boundaries of radiation regions on left wedge $R_{-}$ and right wedge $R_{+}$ (see the Fig. \ref{fig.1}).
 Here $b_{+}=(t_{b}, \rho _{b})$ and $b_{-}=(-t_{b}+i \beta /2, \rho _{b})$ respectively.
 Note that for the case without island, it can be inferred from the island formula that the entanglement entropy of Hawking radiation only receives the contribution from the matter fields.
-Thus the entanglement entropy of Hawking radiation is
+If the distance between the boundaries of $R_{-}$ and $R_{+}$ is large, the entanglement entropy of Hawking radiation can be approximated by formula~(\ref{eq3.1})

-then calculating in the Kruskal coordinates, we have
+then calculating in the Kruskal coordinates (\ref{NonextKruskal}), we have

 At late time, we assume that $t_{b} \gg \rho _{b} > \rho_{+}$, thus